 Location can be a crucial factor when choosing a school.
 Public schools are distributed across Malaysia, often within close proximity to residential areas, making them accessible and convenient for many families.
 However, this can also mean that the quality of education might vary depending on the school's location.

 Private schools may be concentrated in specific urban areas.
-While this can mean a longer commute for some families, it also often correlates with a higher concentration of resources and specialised programmes.
+This may mean a longer commute for some families.
+However, it often comes with more resources and special programs.
 Parents need to consider the location in relation to their family’s needs and lifestyle.

 What are the Costs / Payment Terms?